 She aims to continue researching the experience of living with dementia after her PhD studies, and also complete her training to become a registered health psychologist.
 She also hopes to continue to work closely with the Dementia Action Alliance and Alzheimer’s Society to make her local community dementia friendly.

 Elzana Odzakovic (Work Programme 4) is a district nurse and a doctoral student at Linköping University.
-Her supervisors are Dr Ingrid Hellström, Professor Lars-Christer Hydén and Dr. Agneta Kullberg.
+Her supervisors are Associate Professor Ingrid Hellström, Dr. Agneta Kullberg and Dr. Richard Ward.
 She is also a junior lecturer within the nursing and district-nursing programme.
 Elzana started working as a registered nurse in the summer of 2009 in neurological care at University hospital in Sweden.
 During 2013, she finished her training as a district nurse.
 Elzana was registered at Linköping University as a doctoral student in March 2015 and she is also involved in work programme 4 (Neighbourhoods: Our People, Our Places) within the research project.
 She had her half time seminar (Swedish half-time follow up with reviewers of the thesis so far) in October 2017.
 The overall purpose of the planned thesis is to explore and gain deeper knowledge of the lived everyday experiences of people living with dementia in their home and neighbourhood.

-Therése Bielsten (Work Programme 6) is a specialist nurse in the care of older people and PhD student at Linköping University.
+Therése Bielsten (Work Programme 6) is a specialist nurse in the care of older people and a PhD student at Linköping University.
 Her supervisors are Dr. Ingrid Hellström (lead of WP6), Professor John Keady and Dr. Agneta Kullberg.
-She is also teaching within the nursing programme at Linköping University.
+Therése is also teaching within the nursing programme at Linköping University.
 Her clinical experience is mainly from the care of older people and people with dementia who are living in special housing.
 Therése was registered as a doctoral student in April 2015 and had her ”Half-time seminar” (Swedish half-time follow up with reviewers of the thesis so far) in November 2017.
 The overall aim of her thesis is, as the aim of WP 6, to develop a resource-oriented self-management guide aimed at couples where one partner has a diagnosis of dementia.
 The guide will be delivered via the application DemPower® and tested in a feasibility trial in Sweden and in the UK.
 The application is almost complete and the recruitment of couples has started on both sites.
 Therése and Dr Reena Lasrado at the University of Manchester are working in parallel with the Swedish and the British version of the app and the feasibility trial.